5ujan/json-form-react/README.md

 # JSON Form to HTML

-This is an HTML form component generator built using react, and bundled using vite.
+This is an HTML form component generator built using React and bundled using Vite.

 ## Usage
 - In the text field, paste or write your json.
 The standard format is as shown below